Preventing the Burn

 Later that day, I realized my mistake.
 I wasn’t just burned; I was fried.
 My shoulders look like I’d smeared strawberry ice cream on them.

 So where am I going with all this chatter about sunscreen and ice cream?
+Well, I couldn’t pass up such an amazing analogy.

 We put ourselves out in the sun and don’t use sunscreen.
 We lie down on the pavement on a hot summer day and hope we won’t get burned.
+We put ourselves in compromising situations and expect that we won’t fail.

-1. Don’t think you’re invincible.
-If you think you can handle anything, you’re setting yourself up for a painful fall.
 Therefore let him who thinks he stands take heed lest he fall.
 (1 Corinthians 10:12 NKJV)

-2. Don’t put yourself into compromising situations.
-Don’t test the waters to see if there are sharks.
-THERE ARE.
 Let no one say when he is tempted, “I am being tempted by God”; for God cannot be tempted by evil, and He Himself does not tempt anyone.
 But each one is tempted when he is carried away and enticed by his own lust.
 Then when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death.
 (James 1:13-15 NASB)

 The mountains in this life are tall.
 We have so many struggles and issues and temptations.
 The world is a sin buffet.